A philosopher asked Buddha, “Without words, without the wordless, will you tell me the Truth?”

 The whip, whose shadow is the non-dual teaching, is the non-dual itself, the No-otherness, i.e. Enlightenment.

 The running of the horse is the abidance of the student on the true path, i.e. abidance as True Self.

 So, where dear One, is a place or time or experience where the shadow of the whip isn’t present?

 * Confused about Enlightenment?
 Want to understand clearly what true self, your real nature is?
-Get my free book, “What is Enlightenment?
+Get the book, “What is Enlightenment?
 A Simple Guide” now.
 Instant download!

 * Wake up to your real nature now.
-My book, “Awaken: An Experiential Exploration of Enlightenment” guides you into the sacred inquiry into your real nature.
+The book, “Awaken: An Experiential Exploration of Enlightenment” guides you into the sacred inquiry into your real nature.